Bamnera

-Bamnera is a small village situated along the inner margin of the southwestern part of the Thar Desert (The Great Indian Desert) in the foothills of Aravali mountain range with panoramic landscapes and a few sandy tracks.
-In more urban geographical terms, it is situated in the Sumerpur tehsil of Pali District in the state of Rajasthan, 12.5 km west of Sheoganj-Sirohi District from Beawar-Radhanpur NH 14.
+Bamnera is a small village situated in the Sumerpur tehsil of Pali District in the state of Rajasthan, 12.5 km west of Sheoganj-Sirohi District from Beawar-Radhanpur NH 14.

-Nestling at the foot of 'Dhavalgiri' Hill, locally well defined, as 'Bhakree' (भाकरी) on the bank of river 'Brahmni', which is a distributary of river 'Sukri', Bamnera is at a distance of 23 km (14.26 miles) from Jawai Bandh, (earlier known as Erinpura Road) railway station on the North Western Railway track.
-En route to Bamnera from Sheoganj, the road crosses the Sukri River.
-This intersection is called Fufaat.
+Situated at the foot of 'Dhavalgiri' Hill, locally called, as 'Bhakree' (भाकरी) on the bank of river 'Brahmni', which is a distributary of river 'Sukri', Bamnera is at a distance of 23 km (14.26 miles) from Jawai Bandh, (earlier known as Erinpura Road) railway station on the North Western Railway track.
+On the way to Bamnera from Sheoganj, the road crosses the Sukri River.
+This junction is called Fufaat.
 During monsoons, seasonal rains overflow its banks with a forceful current, and hence it is called Fufaat (Forceful).
 A concrete bridge called Pakki Rapat (पक्की रपट) is constructed on this river.